The Summer Academic Enrichment Program (SAEP) curriculum is designed to develop analytical, writing and oral communication skills

-Using an interdisciplinary feminist approach, this course introduces students to select topics that render the generative potential of transformative interdisciplinary research and writing.
+This course introduces students to select topics that render the generative potential of transformative interdisciplinary research and writing.
 The critical role and relationship between cultural production and representation, race, gender, generation, class, ethnicity, sexuality, citizenship, memory, immigration/migration, and nation are explored to expand students’ understanding of how to conduct and write their research with interdisciplinary sensibilities in place.
 Students will read and assess course assigned texts and primary sources to advance their grasp of the promise behind original interdisciplinary research and writing.

 The objective of this course is to introduce the theories, principles, and methods of conducting quantitative and qualitative research in the social sciences and other related disciplines.
 In addition, the course will acquaint students with general issues involved in conducting research, including-ethics, validity reliability, and instrument construction.
 Research methods components covered in this course will include: a literature review, formulation of research questions, statement of hypotheses, selection of subjects, research design, and data collection methods.
 Students will generate and develop their own research interests [within the general areas of Education, Political Participation, and Health] and produce an original research proposal in their field of specialization.